ratson/conflake/API_GUIDE.md

 - Else if `${nixDir}/option` is a directory, it results in an attrset with an attr for each importable item in the directory for which the values are the corresponding items imported.
 An importable item is a file ending with `.nix` or a directory containing a `default.nix`.
-This is the same as the flakelight `importDir` function.
+This is the same as the conflake `importDir` function.

 To enable using a directory for an attrset that includes a `default` attribute,